Brand Strategy

 Who they are

 A Head of Sales, VP of Business Development, or Senior Account Executive at a B2B company, typically mid-market to enterprise, responsible for building qualified pipeline in markets where standard prospecting tools produce undifferentiated, low-quality leads.
+Apollo and LinkedIn Sales Navigator get them 80% of the way to a contact.
+They need the 20% that requires understanding how a market actually works.

 Brand name